 The absolute quantities of acids or bases are less important than the balance between the two and its effect on blood pH (see Figure 1, below).

 Acidosis occurs when blood pH falls below 7.35.
-It can be due to:
+It can be due to increased acid or decreased base:

 - Increased acid production within the body